GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/02-create-git-repository/index.md

 command: git init
 ```

-When you init a folder, then git creates a .git folder, with the config and database etc.
+When you init a folder, then git creates a .git folder.

+This folder contains all of the information that Git needs to track changes to your codebase, and it's an essential part of the git workflow.

-You can see that, by running the following command
+You can see the content of it, by running the following command
 ```terminal:execute
 prefix: Run
 title: Browse git folder